kumarshreyak/PokemonApplication/README.md

 For example usage in an app please refer the [example app](https://github.com/kumarshreyak/PokemonApplication/tree/master/app) in this project

-If you already use compose you can simple include the UI in your composable function, just pass the updated search text in the parameters -
+If you already use compose you can simply include the UI in your composable function -
 ```
 @Composable
 fun YourComposableFunction() {
 	...
-	PokemonSpriteUI(searchText)
+	PokemonShakespeareDescriptionUI(searchText = searchText)
 	...
 }
 ```